nipunsharma12/nipunsharma12.github.io/README.md

 # Nipun Sharma — Personal Portfolio

 A minimal, fluid, and beautiful personal website showcasing my work as a Software Engineer.
-Built with pure HTML, CSS, and vanilla JavaScript — no frameworks, no build tools, just clean static pages.
+Built with pure HTML, CSS, and vanilla JavaScript — no frameworks, no build tools, just clean static pages with the help of Claude.

-## ✨ Features

 - **Minimal & Elegant Design** — Dark theme with smooth animations and transitions
 - **Configurable Accent Colors** — Choose from 5 color themes (Teal, Purple, Blue, Pink, Amber)